urbanspectra-nyc/resume/subprojects/1-uidev/markdown-invoice/_sow/README.md

     Purpose:
     - Why are we doing this project?
 A purpose statement attempts to answer this.
+    - Example:  We are tying our shoes to prevent shoes from coming off, as well as to prevent tripping over them.

     Scope of Work:
     - This describes the work to be done and specifies the hardware and software involved.
+    - Example:  Shoes with lacing holes.
+Shoelace quality

     Location of Work:
     This describes where the work is to be performed, including the location of hardware and software and where people will meet to do the work.